lachlan-waugh/6443/slides/content/week03.md

 ## Now you
 * In your groups, give the challenges a shot
 * If you've already solved them all (gj), maybe get started on the report.
+    * if you're bored try out a ctf to practice for next week? [e.g. ringezer0](https://ringzer0ctf.com/challenges)